RealAzer/EzAscended/README.md

 spawn(function() -- autofarm cannon
     while wait(0) do
         pcall(function()
-            if _G.autocannon or _G.autocannonslow then
+            if _G.autocannon or _G.autocannonslow or _G.cannonnohaki then
                 for _,v in pairs(game.Workspace.Enemies:GetChildren()) do
                     if string.find(v.Name, " Boar")
                     and v:FindFirstChild("HumanoidRootPart") then